richdmartin13/twotone/content/english/blog/Cupidat-non-proident.1 2.md

 * Ex: Email from "Uber" with the email address "ubersupport123@gmail.com"

-Note: You can check the from address in the same way mentioned in part 1!
+> You can check the from address in the same way mentioned in part 1!

 ##### 4. Unsolicited email asking for personal information